 Introverts are more focused on their internal thoughts and feelings than on external stimulation.
-Introverts prefer time to themselves and small group interactions.
-Crowds and parties can drain introverts, who usually need time to themselves to “recharge” after social activities.
+People who are quiet prefer time to themselves and small group interactions.
+Crowds and parties can drain quiet people, who usually need time to themselves to “recharge” after social activities.

-Being introverted has a biological explanation.
-The introvert brain is more sensitive to external stimuli—things like noisy environments and crowds—because of something called the RAS, an area of the brain that regulates arousal.1 Introverts have a higher set point, meaning their brain is triggered more easily by outside stimulation.
+Being an introvert has a biological explanation.
+The brain is more sensitive to external stimuli—things like noisy environments and crowds—because of something called the RAS, an area of the brain that regulates arousal.
+Some people have a higher set point, meaning their brain is triggered more easily by outside stimulation.
 Extroverts have a lower set point.
 They’re not as bothered by crowds or loud noise.
 In fact, extroverts are often energized by social interaction.

 5 Signs You’re An Introvert

 Introversion and extroversion occur on a continuum.
 Most people fall somewhere closer to the middle but lean slightly more one way or the other.
-Here are some signs you’re an introvert:
+Here are some signs you’re a little quiet:

-- Being around crowds or large groups drains your energy.
-If you feel exhausted after a party, concert, or a group outing and need quiet time to yourself to recuperate, you might be an introvert.
+1. Being around crowds or large groups drains your energy.
+If you feel exhausted after a party, concert, or a group outing and need quiet time to yourself to recuperate, you might be shy.
 Introverts expend energy in social situations, while extroverts gain energy from interactions with others.

-- You have a small group of friends.
-If you love spending one-on-one time with others and prefer small groups, you might be an introvert.
-Introverts usually have a small circle of close friends, while extroverts often have a larger social circle of friends and acquaintances, many of whom they only interact with on a superficial level.
+2. You have a small group of friends.
+If you love spending one-on-one time with others and prefer small groups, you might be quiet.
+A person who is shy usually have a small circle of close friends, while extroverts often have a larger social circle of friends and acquaintances, many of whom they only interact with on a superficial level.

-- You enjoy spending time alone.
-If a few hours alone with a good book or a solo nature walk is your idea of a good time, you’re in good company with other introverts.
+3. You enjoy spending time alone.
+If a few hours alone with a good book or a solo nature walk is your idea of a good time, you’re in good company with other shy people.

-- You prefer working alone.
-If the thought of collaborating with others or working on group projects overwhelms you, you might be an introvert.
+4. You prefer working alone.
+If the thought of collaborating with others or working on group projects overwhelms you, you might be quiet.
 This doesn’t mean you don’t work well with others.
-Introverts just prefer to work independently most of the time.
+People who are shy just prefer to work independently most of the time.

-- You find yourself daydreaming a lot.
-Introverts spend a lot of time in their heads.
+5. You find yourself daydreaming a lot.
+Shy people spend a lot of time in their heads.
 They have a very active inner mind and like to plan and prepare before taking action.
 They also gravitate toward self-reflection and research.

 What Is Social Anxiety?